nunomdmarques/nunomdmarques.github.io/index.md

 ## [AirBnB Amsterdam Listings Analysis](/pdf/AirBnB%20project%20presentation.pdf)
 <img src="images/AirBnBlistings.png?raw=true"/>
 - Problem: Over the past decade, services like AirBnB have grown exponentially, becoming an alternative for those seeking a more local and private stay than a traditional hotel.
 Nowadays, people utilize this alternative service to generate additional income by investing in rental properties.
-However, the rental market is highly region and time-specific
+However, the rental market is highly region and time-specific<br>
-- Objective: Understand the Amsterdam AirBnB market to provide insights for prospective AirBnB hosts who have or want to have listings in Amsterdam.
+- Objective: Understand the Amsterdam AirBnB market to provide insights for prospective AirBnB hosts who have or want to have listings in Amsterdam.<br>
-- Context: This project was completed in the context of Career Foundry’s Data Analytics Program.
-The data is real.
+- Context: This project was completed in the context of Career Foundry’sData Analytics Program.
+The data is real.<br>
 - Skills: Python, Data wrangling & subsetting, Joins, grouping and aggregating, Data Viz(Matplotlib & Seaborn),Tableau Storyboards
 <br><br>
 [Tableau Public Dashboard](https://public.tableau.com/app/profile/nuno.marques1822/viz/AirBnBAmsterdamlistinganalysisproject/Story1) <br><br>